 Skip to content

-What Fisk experienced is sometimes referred to as a missed miscarriage, ... says Dr. S. Zev Williams, chief of the Division of Reproductive Endocrinology at Columbia University Medical Center.
+Dr. S. Zev Williams is chief of the Division of Reproductive Endocrinology and Infertility at Columbia University Irving Medical Center in New York.

 "Some people are under the erroneous impression that the epidemic is done," says Wafaa El-Sadr, a professor at Columbia University.